tulsidounekarr/To-do-List-Application/README.md

- 📝 Advanced Python CLI To-Do List Manager
+ 📝 Python CLI To-Do List Application

 A powerful and interactive **console-based To-Do List Application** built in Python.
-This project is designed for internship and beginner-level experience, offering task management features like priority, due dates, search, sort, and task completion — all in one terminal-based app.
+This project is designed for offering task management features like priority, due dates, search, sort, and task completion — all in one terminal-based app.

 ---